AshAvalanche/ash-docs/docs/toolkit/ash-cli/introduction.md

-  node       Interact with Avalanche nodes subnet     Interact with Avalanche Subnets validator  Interact with Avalanche validators help       Print this message or the help of the given subcommand(s)
+  node       Interact with Avalanche nodes subnet     Interact with Avalanche Subnets validator  Interact with Avalanche validators x          Interact with Avalanche X-Chain wallet     Interact with Avalanche wallets help       Print this message or the help of the given subcommand(s)
 ```